uga-libraries/format-report/documentation/archive_reports_workflow.md

    It removes the zero from the end of versions that look like numbers, for example 1.10 not HTML 4.0.

-4. Save a copy of both versions of both spreadsheets to the Format Analysis folder in Teams for this year.
+4. Save a copy of both versions of both spreadsheets to the Format Analysis folder in Teams for this year, in a folder named archive_reports_merged.
    The CSV is the authoritative version, because version numbers are correct.
 Do not open it in Excel.
    The Excel version is for additional manual analysis, but note that the version number may be incorrect.